Table of contents

 • A higher credit score almost always improves your loan terms, especially when paired with a strong DSCR or solid mortgage experience.

-• If multiple guarantors are required, plan ahead—if one member has a significantly lower score, it will affect your loan’s LTV and interest rate.
+• If multiple guarantors are required, plan ahead—if one member has a significantly lower score, it may affect your loan’s LTV and interest rate.

-Improving your credit score before applying can unlock higher LTV, better rates, and easier approval—small improvements can have a big impact.
+Key takeaway: Improving your credit score before applying can unlock higher LTV, better rates, and easier approval.
+Small improvements (i.e. from 719 to 720) can have a big impact on your loan terms.

 As Is Value Requirements